GBillotey/Fractalshades/docs/getting_started.rst

     sudo apt-get install libmpc-dev

-.. [#f1] These instructions describe installation to your Python home
+.. [#f1] These instructions describe installation to your Python
          directory.
 You could also consider the installation of `Fractalshades` in a virtual environment (a self-contained directory tree that contains a Python installation for a particular version of